Rising cases at ANU cause several face-to-face classes to be sent back online

 Just weeks into the new semester, several ANU courses have reversed decisions to return to in-person teaching.
-Courses ranging from computer science to postgraduate economics have announced face-to-face classes will be moved online until further notice.
+Courses ranging from computer science to postgraduate economics have announced that face-to-face classes will be moved online until further notice.

-Along with schools and other universities across the country, students at ANU were promised some return to normalcy in 2022.
+Along with schools and other universities across the country, students at ANU were promised some return to normality in 2022.
 In general, courses have been offered in a hybrid format, with both in-person and online options available to students.

 Face-to-face classes were to be supplemented with COVID-safe measures, such as the mandatory wearing of masks and social distancing.
 In addition, each student was able to collect eight rapid antigen tests and five P2/N95 masks from the university free of charge (before 3 March).